ioccc-src/winner/next/guidelines.md

 ```

 <p class="leftbar">
-where `workdir` is the directory which the tarball will be formed and the
+where `workdir` is the directory where the tarball will be formed and the
 `topdir` is the directory which has the required files (`prog.c`, `Makefile` and
-`remarks.md`) along with extra data files you wish to submit.
-Be aware
+`remarks.md`) along with extra data files (and if you wish, directories) you
-that if the directory exists already, you will have to remove it or move it
+wish to submit.
+Be aware that if the directory exists already, you will have to
-before this option will work a second time, just like in normal mode.
+remove it or move it before this option will work a second time, just like in
+normal mode.
 </p>

 <p class="leftbar">